 Swimming among bottlenose dolphins and fur seals is one of the most fun things to do on Kangaroo Island.

-The Kangaroo Island Ocean Safari operates daily snorkeling trips from the Christmas Cove Marina, which is a 5 minute drive from the SeaLink Ferry terminal in Penneshaw.
+The Kangaroo Island Ocean Safari operates daily snorkelling trips from the Christmas Cove Marina, which is a 5-minute drive from the SeaLink Ferry terminal in Penneshaw.